atlassubbed/atlas-query-stream/README.md

 const QueryStream = require("atlas-query-stream");
 // third party query factory, call the module to get an instance of the query const pluginQuery = require("some-reddit-comments-query-package")()
-// my query
-const upvotesQuery = require("./reddit-upvotes-query")
-const engine = new QueryStream(upvotesQuery, pluginQuery)
+// my query which outputs upvote counts for each comment const upvotesQuery = require("./reddit-upvotes-query") const engine = new QueryStream(upvotesQuery, pluginQuery) ...
-...
 ```

-In this example, the query stream will output data not only of the upvotes for each comment (from our query), but also of the comment data (`{author, text, url}`) thanks to the plugin.
+In this example, the query stream will output data for the upvotes for each comment (from our query), as well as `{author, text, url}` objects thanks to the plugin.

 ## caveats